nusco/narjillos/README.md

 ![Take a peek](/doc/narjillos.jpg).

-This project owes essentially all of its good ideas to Jeffrey Ventrella's GenePool (see credits).
+This project owes almost everything to Jeffrey Ventrella's GenePool (see credits).

 ## Goal